computation-structures/asim/DEMO.md

 You can set a user breakpoint by clicking in the editor window to the right of the line number.
 Breakpoint locations are shown with a small red circle.
 Clicking on the red circle will remove the breakpoint.
+Execution will pause at the first instruction on (or after) this line.

 <img style="width: 700px;" src="/docs/breakpoint.png">